rstemmer/musicdb/docs/source/usage/install.rst

 When you start MusicDB server for the first time, there will appear some warnings because of missing files in the MusicDB *state* directory (csv-files).
 This is fine.
 These files will automatically be created when you use MusicDB for streaming music.
-There will also be a regular occurring error that the connection to Icecast failed.
+There will also be an error "There are no songs in the database yet.
+Audio stream disabled.
+(Import albums and restart the server to enable audio streaming again.)".
-This is also fine because Icecast has not been set up yet.
-Setting up Icecast is explained later in this document.
+This is also an expected behavior because no music has been added to the MusicDB database.

+Now MusicDB is in a state where can be added and managed, but not streamed.
+As soon as you added music to MusicDB, you can restart the server via ``systemctl restart musicdb`` and it will work with all its features including streaming audio.

-Now you can already access the websocket server with your web browser to see if all network settings around MusicDB are correct.
+You can already access the websocket server with your web browser to see if all network settings around MusicDB are correct.
 Use the following address: `<https://127.0.0.1:9000>`_.
 Of course use the correct IP address and port if you changed the port.
 The default SSL certificate is self-signed and needs to be confirmed explicitly.
 Then the *"AutobahnPython"* web page should load telling you the version number and that this is not an actual web server.